Adjusting for non-confounding covariates in case-control association studies: Models and Approaches

-In this paper, we study whether adjusting for the non-confounding covariate $X$ can improve power for testing the association between $D$ and $E$.
-We theoretically compare the powers of three approachs.
-The first approach, referred to as ``\textsc{Adj}" below, fits the model (\ref{Adj}) to the case-control data by adjusting for $X$ as if the data were prospectively collected.
-The corresponding estimate of $\gamma$, $\hat\gamma_A$, is the maximizer of the prospective likelihood function, which is consistent, asymptotically normally distributed, and semiparametric efficient \citep{anderson1972,prentice1979logistic, breslow2000}. \citet{robinson1991some} derived a closed-form estimate of the asymptotic variance of $\hat\gamma_A$.
+This paper provides a theoretical clarification on the asymptotic relative efficiencies for three methods.
+The first method, henceforth referred to as ``\textsc{Adj}", fits model (\ref{Adj}) to the case-control data by adjusting for $X$ as if the data were prospectively collected.
+The corresponding estimator of $\gamma$, $\hat\gamma_A$, is the maximizer of the prospective likelihood function, which is consistent, asymptotically normally distributed, and semiparametric efficient \citep{anderson1972,prentice1979logistic, breslow2000}. \citet{robinson1991some} derived a closed-form estimator of the asymptotic variance of $\hat\gamma_A$.
 The null hypothesis, $H_0:\gamma=0$, can be tested using a Wald statistic.

-The second approach, referred to as ``\textsc{Mar}", tests the marginal association between $D$ and $E$.
-It fits the prospective logistic regression with $E$ being the only explanatory variable:
+The second method, referred to as ``\textsc{Mar}", tests the marginal association between $D$ and $E$. \textsc{Mar} fits the following logistic regression without adjusting for $X$: